 Performance Period - The continuous, unbroken period over which performance is measured and during which time evidence is produced for all credits a project is applying for.
-For LOTUS BIO, this period lasts 12 months.

 Power Monitoring System (PMS) - A system including meters to record data, software to gather, manage and display the data, and a communication interface between the software and the meters.